Matrix resolvent and the discrete KdV hierarchy: Introduction

-Based the MR approach, in~\cite{DuY1} we have given definition of tau-function for the Toda lattice.
+In~\cite{DuY1} we gave the definition of tau-function for the Toda lattice using the MR approach.
 Observe that the discrete KdV hierarchy~\eqref{defred} is a reduction of the Toda lattice hierarchy.
-Therefore, for the arbitrary solution~$w_n({\bf s})$ to the discrete KdV hierarchy, we can also associate another tau-function~$\tau_n({\bf s})$ of the solution~$w_n({\bf s})$ obtained via the reduction (see Section \ref{reductionsection} for the precise definition).
+Therefore, for the arbitrary solution~$w_n({\bf s})$ to the discrete KdV, we can also associate another tau-function~$\tau_n({\bf s})$ of the solution~$w_n({\bf s})$ obtained via the reduction (see Section \ref{reductionsection} for the precise definition).
 In particular, this tau-function satisfies that